 Inductively coupled plasma (ICP) and atomic absorption (AA) spectrophotometry are reliable instruments for quantitative testing for heavy metals that can accumulate in cannabis: arsenic (As), cadmium (Cd), lead (Pb), and mercury (Hg) and it appears that tests for other metals need not be performed, but if your state requires testing for additional metals, ICP and AA are adaptable.
 Typically, metals are extracted from the matrix with acid solutions and microwave digestion, but until methods are certified, accepted, and required by state law, each laboratory has its own procedure.

 The development of analytical methods for all these testing requirements across all cannabis matrices should not be difficult, expensive, or time-consuming.
 According to Neal Langerman, a California-based chemical safety consultant: “Development of analytical procedures is not hard or time-consuming.
 Getting industry and regulatory acceptance is.
 That will take a few years.
 A concerted effort on the part of the industry could get this done in five years.”.
-The industry should embrace regulation, but not senseless bureaucracy.
+The industry should embrace regulation.
 State law can require destruction of product that does not meet specification in THC or CBD, but that passes testing for all other chemicals, which begs the question, why not allow it for sale at a discount?
 The only way to resolve this is for the industry, in cooperation with bodies like the American National Standards Institute (ANSI), American Society for Testing and Materials International (ASTM) and government agencies to develop standard analytical procedures, including certification of standards.
 “Once reliable methods are established, the efficacy of the testing laboratories should be challenged by round-robin analysis cycles.”
 Says Langerman.
 Round-robin analysis is an inter-laboratory test performed independently by multiple facilities performing the test with the same method or a variety of methods and equipment, and subsequent comparison and agreement of results.
 With standards in place, this kind of lab proficiency testing can ensure competency and quality of testing is maintained whilst weeding out those using inappropriate or unreliable methodologies.

 Solutions to problems with existing regulations